blackhatethicalhacking/DDoSlayer/README.md

 # Support

-If you would like to support us, you can always buy us coffee(s)! :-)
+If you would like to support us, you can always buy us coffee(s)! :blush:

 <a href="https://www.buymeacoffee.com/bheh" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>